-(a) The trial-pending exchanges among the parties mandated by Fed.
+- (a) The trial-pending exchanges among the parties mandated by Fed.
 R. Civ.
-P. 26(a)(3) shall be strictly enforced, except that the disclosures prescribed therein may be made 21 (instead of 30) days before trial.

-(b) In addition, in all civil cases, the parties shall jointly file with the Court, no later than one week prior to trial, a proposed Pretrial Consent Order (plus a courtesy hard copy of same for submission to Chambers) consisting of the following items:

-- (i) A joint overview of the case. - (ii) A particularized description of each party's remaining claims, counterclaims, cross-claims, or third-party claims (failure to specify which will be deemed a waiver). - (iii) A particularized statement of the specific facts, stipulations, admissions, and other matters on which the parties agree. - (iv) Each party's particularized contentions as to the specific facts that are disputed.
-(In addition, in non-jury cases, the parties, following trial, will be required to submit proposed findings of fact, with citations to the record, and proposed conclusions of law.) - A particularized statement of the injunctive relief, declaratory relief, and/ or damages claimed (including amounts) for each claim, counterclaim, cross-claim, or third-party claim. - (vi) A list of the names of the witnesses (both fact witnesses and expert witnesses) that each party intends to call, in the likely order of appearance.
+P. 26(a)(3) shall be strictly enforced, except that the disclosures prescribed therein may be made 21 (instead of 30) days before trial. - (b) In addition, in all civil cases, the parties shall jointly file with the Court, no later than one week prior to trial, a proposed Pretrial Consent Order (plus a courtesy hard copy of same for submission to Chambers) consisting of the following items: - (i) A joint overview of the case. - (ii) A particularized description of each party's remaining claims, counterclaims, cross-claims, or third-party claims (failure to specify which will be deemed a waiver). - (iii) A particularized statement of the specific facts, stipulations, admissions, and other matters on which the parties agree. - (iv) Each party's particularized contentions as to the specific facts that are disputed.
+(In addition, in non-jury cases, the parties, following trial, will be required to submit proposed findings of fact, with citations to the record, and proposed conclusions of law.) - (v) A particularized statement of the injunctive relief, declaratory relief, and/ or damages claimed (including amounts) for each claim, counterclaim, cross-claim, or third-party claim. - (vi) A list of the names of the witnesses (both fact witnesses and expert witnesses) that each party intends to call, in the likely order of appearance.
 This should be a final and binding list, without qualifications or reservations.
 A witness whose name appears on the list of more than one party will testify only once but may be examined at that time by all parties on all relevant matters.

 - (vii) A list of all exhibits to be offered by each party, and particularized objections thereto noted in accordance with Fed.
 R. Civ.
-P. 26(a)(3). - (viii) A final estimate of the length of trial (assuming a typical trial day of 9:00 a.m. to 5:00 p.m., Monday through Friday).
+P. 26(a)(3).